-If staff (including governors, supply staff, agency staff and volunteers) believe that a child is in immediate danger or at risk of harm, they should make an immediate referral to children's social care (see Appendix 2 for contacts) and/or the Police.
-Anyone can make a referral.
-Any such referral must be made immediately (within 24 hours, one working day) of staff being aware of the risk.
+If staff believe that a child is in immediate danger or at risk of harm, they make an immediate referral to children's social care (see Appendix 2 for contacts) and/or the Police.
+Anyone can make a referral and such a referral must be made immediately (within 24 hours, one working day) of staff being aware of the risk.
 Parental consent is not needed for referrals to statutory agencies such as the police and children's social care.
 If anyone other than the DSL makes a referral, they should inform the DSL as soon as possible that a referral has been made.
 The local authority social worker should acknowledge receipt to the referrer within 24 hours and make a decision about the next steps and type of response required.
-Staff should challenge any inaction and follow this up with the DSL and children's social care, as appropriate.
-All concerns, discussions and decisions made and the reasons for those decisions should be recorded in writing, on CPOMS.
+Staff should challenge inaction and follow this up with the DSL and children's social care, as appropriate.
+All concerns, discussions and decisions made and the reasons for those decisions will be recorded in writing, on CPOMS.